MaxVigne/mle-trafic-cycliste/README.md

     │                         the creator's name, and a short `-` delimited description, e.g.
     │                         `1.0-alban-data-exploration`.
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
+    ├── pyproject.toml   <- The Python project file with dependencies
-    │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module